Elmiron Class Action Lawsuit

 - In some cases, depending upon the facts of your case and the state in which you live, punitive (or exemplary) damages designed to punish the manufacturer of the dangerous product and to deter other manufacturers from putting the public at risk.

 As you might imagine, the amounts of damages that fall into these categories will vary depending on the severity of the health complications a person suffers, the amount of dispute about who has liability for those injuries, and even the amount of money the manufacturers have on hand to pay damages.
 There is also no guarantee that a person will recover compensation through legal action against a manufacturer of a dangerous product.
 Lawsuits are inherently unpredictable.
+However, the science linking Elmiron to serious vision impairment and other eye related issues is strong.
+Thus, we believe Elmiron vision loss lawsuits will inevitably resolve for favorable amounts.

 Is there an Elmiron class action?
 What is that, exactly?